bkrug/envelope-demo/README.md

 The next three words of memory contain the addresses of data telling the program which portions of a song are to be repeated.
 (Again, a zero (0) will be placed here if a sound generator is unused.)
 Two more words of memory specify a ratio which controls the length of notes in a 60hz environment.
-The final two words of memory specify a ratio which controls the lenght of notes in a 50hz environment.
+The final two words of memory specify a ratio which controls the length of notes in a 50hz environment.

 In a 60hz environment, a ratio of 1:1 results in a tempo of 150 quarter notes per minute.
 Each quarter note has a duration of 24/60ths of a second.